vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ssh vyos@10.213.234.4
 ```

-Once connected, configure the rest of the interface.
+Once connected, configure the rest of the interfaces.
 First, run `ifconfig` to
 see which device corresponds to each MAC address.
 Take note of this.

 Next, enter configuration mode: